leucos/leucos.github.io/_posts/2015-05-26-transparent-vault-revisited.md

 The `git cat-file` part is not here for decoration.
 At least the first time, ensure that encryption works.
 If git can not find your filters, it will **happily and silently commit your files unencrypted**.
-So doucle check with cat file, or on Git{hub,lab} and change any credential if encryption went wrong.
+So doucle check with `cat-file`, or on Git{hub,lab} and change any credential if encryption went wrong.

 ### The filters